 A Graphic Designer is a creative professional who combines text and visually appealing imagery to share a message with an audience.
 This could be through advertising, social media, or product packaging, to name a few.
 They are well-versed in design principles like color and typography and are committed to staying up-to-date on the latest trends.
 Whether they work for an agency or freelancer, they collaborate with clients and other team members to create high-quality designs that appeal to new and existing customers.

 In addition to proficiency in professional design programs like Adobe Photoshop and Illustrator, a successful Graphic Designer must also work well with others.
 Graphic Designers rarely work alone, and since their job is to create a product that matches a client's vision, they must be willing to accept feedback and suggestions from others.
-Time management skills are also crucial for a Graphic Designer; since most of them work freelance, they often work on multiple projects for many clients simultaneously.
+Time management skills are also crucial for Graphic Designers; since most of them work freelance, they often work on multiple projects for many clients simultaneously.

 Read more about what a Graphic Designer does.